Aliasing: Description

 Temporal aliasing is a major concern in the sampling of video and audio signals.
 Music, for instance, may contain high-frequency components that are inaudible to humans.
 If a piece of music is sampled at 32,000 samples per second (Hz), any frequency components at or above 16,000 Hz (the Nyquist frequency for this sampling rate) will cause aliasing when the music is reproduced by a digital-to-analog converter (DAC).
 The high frequencies in the analog signal will appear as lower frequencies (wrong alias) in the recorded digital sample and, hence, cannot be reproduced by the DAC.
 To prevent this, an anti-aliasing filter is used to remove components above the Nyquist frequency prior to sampling.

 In video or cinematography, temporal aliasing results from the limited frame rate, and causes the wagon-wheel effect, whereby a spoked wheel appears to rotate too slowly or even backwards.
 Aliasing has changed its apparent frequency of rotation.
 A reversal of direction can be described as a negative frequency.
 Temporal aliasing frequencies in video and cinematography are determined by the frame rate of the camera, but the relative intensity of the aliased frequencies is determined by the shutter timing (exposure time) or the use of a temporal aliasing reduction filter during filming.

 Like the video camera, most sampling schemes are periodic; that is, they have a characteristic sampling frequency in time or in space.
 Digital cameras provide a certain number of samples (pixels) per degree or per radian, or samples per mm in the focal plane of the camera.
 Audio signals are sampled (digitized) with an analog-to-digital converter, which produces a constant number of samples per second.
 Some of the most dramatic and subtle examples of aliasing occur when the signal being sampled also has periodic content.

 Bandlimited functions

 Actual signals have a finite duration and their frequency content, as defined by the Fourier transform, has no upper bound.
-Some amount of aliasing always occurs when such functions are sampled.
+Some amount of aliasing always occurs when such continuous functions over time are sampled.
 Functions whose frequency content is bounded (bandlimited) have an infinite duration in the time domain.
 If sampled at a high enough rate, determined by the bandwidth, the original function can, in theory, be perfectly reconstructed from the infinite set of samples.